-Volatility ETF
+Parity ETF

-The Fund seeks daily investment results, before fees and expenses, that correspond approximately to one-quarter to one-half the inverse (-0.2x to -0.3x) of the performance of the SP 500 short term futures index (the "Index") for a single day, not for any other period.
-In pursuing its investment objective, the Fund primarily purchases or sells futures contracts, call options, and put options on VIX futures.
-The Fund will hold cash, cash-like instruments or high-quality short term fixed income securities (collectively, "Collateral").
-The Collateral may consist of (1) U.S. Government securities, such as bills, notes and bonds issued by the U.S. Treasury; (2) money market funds; (3) fixed income ETFs; and/or (4) corporate debt securities, such as commercial paper and other short-term unsecured promissory notes issued by companies that are rated investment grade or of comparable quality.
-The Fund also applies an option overlay strategy in seeking to mitigate against extreme volatility.
+The Fund is an actively managed exchange-traded fund ("ETF") that seeks to provide total return, before fees and expenses, that matches or outperforms the performance of the ICE US Treasury 20+ Year Index (the "Index") for a calendar quarter basis, not for any other period.
+Under normal circumstances, the Fund invests at least 80% of its net assets (plus any borrowings for investment purposes) in futures contracts, call options, and put options on U.S. treasury futures, U.S. Government securities, such as bills, notes and bonds issued by the U.S. Treasury or fixed income ETFs that invest in U.S. Treasuries.
+The Fund may hold cash and cash-like instruments or high-quality short term fixed income securities (collectively, "Collateral").
+The Collateral may consist of (1) U.S. Government securities, such as bills, notes and bonds issued by the U.S. Treasury with a duration of less than two years; (2) money market funds; (3) fixed income ETFs; and/or (4) corporate debt securities, such as commercial paper and other short-term unsecured promissory notes issued by companies that are rated investment grade or of comparable quality.